 For example, Europe has the Working Time Directive, which calls for 11 hours of continuous rest every 24 hours.
 Meanwhile, Japanese culture follows stricter labor laws.

-To make sure that you are following the most updated versions of the regulations, you should consult with legal experts who regularly review local and foreign labor certification laws.
+To make sure that you are following the most updated versions of the regulations, once again, talk to an expert.
+Consult with legal s[specialists who regularly review local and foreign labor certification laws.

 Hiring international employees can be a relatively smooth process for you if you follow the steps well—but there can be some challenges.